QuTech-Delft/OpenQL/docs/installation.rst

 Compiling OpenQL from sources involves

-- Setting up required packages
+- Setting-up required packages
 - Obtaining OpenQL

 Required Packages
 ^^^^^^^^^^^^^^^^^

-The following packges are required to compile OpenQL from sources:
+The following packages are required to compile OpenQL from sources:

 - g++ compiler with C++11 support (Linux)
 - MSVC 2015 with update 3 or above (Windows)